si-co/abom/README.md

 ## Advantage estimation
 Provided you have SageMath version 10.x installed, you can use the function in the Sage interactive shell by loading the code with `load("scripts/pw.py")` from the root of the repository.
 See the examples at the end of [scripts/pw.py](scripts/pw.py).

+To test the script, from the root of the repository, run:

+`python -m sage.doctest scripts/pw.py`